B’hootz

 Cultivate hands-on skills like fire making, wild food processing, basketry, and whittling.
 Deepen relationships to the forest by developing tracking and nature connection skills.

-Parent Program
+Family Program

 We invite parents to join at several points throughout the season, both for learning and celebrations.
-We open the year with an overnight community camping trip for everyone to meet each other and build community!
+We open the year with an overnight family camping trip for everyone to meet each other and build community!

 Schedule & Location

-Location: East Bay B’hootz meets in the redwood forest of the Oakland hills.
+Location: East Bay B’hootz meets in the redwood forests of the Oakland hills.
 Here you’ll find abundant meadows, creeks, woodsy nooks, climbing trees, and mysteries for exploring.
 We love operating B’hootz in our backyard nature wonderlands.
 Exact location will be shared upon registration.

 Meeting time: